vaido-world/chapter.site.root/_links/monthly_commnication.md

     - Thumbs Up those announcement which you think should be shared in a Newsletter format
 2. Make sure to properly write announcements that are relevant for everyone to read and post them in the #news-and-updates channel in discord
 3. Check our personal messages and pings (when people mention us) in discord, at least once a week.
-4. Once a month attend at least ONE of the two open access assembkues, it is not necessary to attend both.
+4. Once a month attend at least ONE of the two open access assemblies, it is not necessary to attend both.
 If not possible to attend read the agreements in the minutes/meeting notes.

 Assemblies are held every month on the same days and times: